ssekese1/jexpress/README.md

 - **PUT** updates an existing object, and requires an ID
 - **DELETE** deletes an existing object, and requires an ID

+###Getting Help

+You can submit an [Issue in Git](https://github.com/j-norwood-young/jexpress/issues), email me at jexpress@freespeechpub.co.za, or do a pull request.